anjarabus/fastapi-react-electron-app/README.md

 2. Make sure app is in development mode by changing `isDev=false` to `isDev=true` in `electron/main.js`.<br/>
    (Only because `electron-is-dev` package was not working correctly for me so I resorted to changing `isDev` manually.)
+   Additionally, ensure `pythonExecutable` in `main.js` is set to the correct loaction on your computer.

 4. Start the React front-end from `frontend/` directory:<br/>
    ```